Upgrading Old Electrical Wiring

 - You are aware that aluminum wiring (or knob and tube wiring) are in your home and should be replaced.

-What are the Benefits of Electrical Wiring Upgrades?
+What are the Benefits of An Electrical Wiring Upgrade?

-Safe wiring is necessary not only to protect your home, but to also protect your family and belongings.
+Safe wiring is necessary not only to protect your home but to also protect your family and belongings.
 If you upgrade the wiring or electrical panel (or both) in your home, some insurance companies will even provide you with a discount on your insurance premiums.
-Speak with your insurance agent to see if you qualify for these savings before having electrical wiring upgrades done.
+Speak with your insurance agent to see if you qualify for these savings before having a home wiring upgrade done.

 What is Home Structured Wiring?

-Structured wiring refers to entire networks of electrically related components and wiring that are incorporated into new Smart home construction.
+Structured wiring (or structured cabling) refers to entire networks of electrically related components and wiring that are incorporated into new Smart home construction.
 These can include various dedicated outlets installed throughout the house for telephone, television, video, data, security, and audio purposes.
-Structured wiring is primarily being utilized in new home construction but can also be incorporated during electrical wiring upgrades or when renovating a home.
+Structured wiring is primarily being utilized in new home construction but can also be incorporated during home wiring upgrades or when renovating a home.

 Upgrading Electrical Wiring Cost